 Oil and gas permits are required in order to ensure the health and safety of:

 - The quality of air, water, and earth

 Is it possible to file these permits on federal land?

-Yes, in some parts of the country federally reserved land does not technically belong to any state in particular, even if found entirely within one’s borders.
-In states like Nevada, Arizona, and more it may be possible to file an oil and gas permit for the exploration or extraction of natural resources from federal lands.
+Yes, in some parts of the country federally reserved land does not technically belong to any state in particular.
+This is even if found entirely within one’s borders.
+In states like Nevada, Arizona, and more it may be possible to file an oil and gas permit.
+Usually for the exploration or extraction of natural resources from federal lands.
 Information for outstanding federal mineral rights can be seen here.

 Resources for filing State Permits for These Resources

-Although not every state has a dedicated mineral rights office, most states in the Union have at least one main point of contact or center of information to file permits for oil and gas operations.
-If you are looking for a reference for your local state, we will include some of the most popular state resources below.
+Not every state has a dedicated mineral rights office.
+Most states in the Union have at least one main point of contact or center of information.
+This is where to file permits for oil and gas operations.
+Are you looking for a reference for your local state?
+We will include some of the most popular state resources below.

 Texas: Please see the GLO energy business resource page for mining on state lands within the Lone Star State.
 Commissioned by George W. Bush, GLO provides resources and permits for prospecting, leasing, and mining operations.

 Oklahoma: The Department of Environmental Quality is Oklahoma’s home for general oil and gas permits as well as specific applications for special operations and businesses.